rosano/kommit/os-app/open-guide/text.en.md

     - First time: within the next ten minutes
     - Second time: after a day or so
     - Subsequently: after progressively larger periods
-- *Good*
+- *Normal*
     - First time: within the next ten minutes
     - Second time: after a few days
     - Subsequently: after progressively larger periods, moreso than *Hard*
 - *Easy*
     - First time: after four days
-    - Subsequently: after progressively larger periods, moreso than *Good*
+    - Subsequently: after progressively larger periods, moreso than *Normal*

 A maximum of 10 unseen cards will be presented in one game.